 Chesterfield, Missouri • President: Clay McDonald, DC logan.edu

 Logan’s College of Chiropractic’s mission is to prepare students to become doctors of chiropractic who are superbly educated and clinically competent, practicing as portal-of-entry chiropractic physicians.
-Logan boasts a top 4 rating among U.S. chiropractic colleges, with 90.7% of faculty with doctoral or terminal degrees, and a 12-to-1 student ratio.
+Logan as one of the best chiropractic schools boasts a top 4 rating among U.S. chiropractic colleges, with 90.7% of faculty with doctoral or terminal degrees, and a 12-to-1 student ratio.